 I like to have my sauvignon blanc a little on the colder side so I can really taste its flavors.

-If you want to enjoy your wine on a warm day, don’t put ice cubes in it because it will water the wine down.
+If you want to enjoy your wine on a warm day, don't put ice cubes in it because it will water the wine down.
+(Or do.
+It's up to you how you like you're wine).

 I love to use sauvignon blanc in a white wine spritzer recipe.
 Or I clap a few pieces of fresh basil between my hands and place it in the wine.
 It gives it an amazing aroma as you bring your lips to the glass and also mildly infuses the taste.